Malév Flight 240

 Malév Flight 240 was a regular service from Budapest Ferihegy International Airport, Hungary, to Beirut International Airport, Lebanon.
-On 30 September 1975, the aircraft operating the route, a Tupolev Tu-154 of Malév Hungarian Airlines, on its final approach for landing, crashed into the Mediterranean Sea just off the coast of Lebanon.
+On 30 September 1975, the aircraft operating the route, a Tupolev Tu-154 of Malév Hungarian Airlines, went missing on its final approach for landing in the Mediterranean Sea just off the coast of Lebanon.
 All fifty passengers and ten crew on board are thought to have been killed.
 No official statement was ever made on the crash and its cause has never been publicly disclosed.

 Flight crew

 The Flight Captain was János Pintér (42) with 3,700 flying hours of experience, 1,400 of them on the Tupolev 154.
 First officer was Károly Kvasz (36), who had 3,300 flying hours, 1,245 of them on the Tu-154. Árpád Mohovits (43) was the third pilot in the cockpit, responsible for navigation.
 His total flying experience amounted to 1,300 hours.
 The flight engineer was 39-year-old István Horváth with 1,600 hours of flying experience.
 In addition, a maintenance engineer named László Majoros accompanied the flight.

-The cabin crew consisted of flight attendants Ágnes Kmeth, Richárd Fried, Mercedesz Szentpály, Miklósné Herczegh and Lászlóné Németh.
+The cabin crew consisted of five flight attendants.